Reflex Sympathetic Dystrophy Syndrome

 We may experience pain as a prick, tingle, sting, burn, or ache.
 Receptors on the skin

-the spinal cord.
-The spinal cord acts as a sort of relay center where the pain signal can be
+to the spinal cord.
+The spinal cord acts as a sort of relay center where the pain signal

-blocked, enhanced, or otherwise modified before it is relayed to the brain.
-One area of the
+can be blocked, enhanced, or otherwise modified before it is relayed to the brain.
+One

-spinal cord in particular, called the dorsal horn (see section on Spine Basics in the
+area of the spinal cord in particular, called the dorsal horn (see section on Spine Basics

-the cortex, the headquarters for complex thoughts.
-The thalamus also serves as the brain's
+there to the cortex, the headquarters for complex thoughts.
+The thalamus also serves

-storage area for images of the body and plays a key role in relaying messages between the
+as the brain's storage area for images of the body and plays a key role in relaying

-brain and various parts of the body.
-In people who undergo an amputation, the
+messages between the brain and various parts of the body.
+In people who undergo an

-representation of the amputated limb is stored in the thalamus.
-(For a discussion of the
+amputation, the representation of the amputated limb is stored in the thalamus.
+(For a

 Pain is a complicated process that involves an intricate interplay between a number of